skrjii/Botania-Needs-These-Things/README.md

 # Botania-Needs-These-Things
-Minecraft mod that adds things that in my opinion that Botania needs.
+Useful Botania addon.

-Now it provide ability to charge/discharge manaitems without needs to drop them into the pool and ability to store mana in the chest!!!
+Provides ability to charge/discharge manaitems without having to drop them into the pool.